Will Contact Paper Stick to Wood or Particle Board?

 2. Use a Squeegee or Paint Roller

-This will ensure that the adhesive is fully bonded to wood or other surface.
+This will ensure that the adhesive is fully bonded to wood or other surfaces and help remove any extra air bubbles that might be trapped inside.

 Here are the key steps: